LATMiX: Learnable Affine Transformations for Microscaling Quantization of LLMs: Method

 where $\norm{\cdot}_2$ denotes the Euclidean norm of a vector. \end{definition}

 \textbf{Theoretical Analysis}.
-We first derive an upper bound for the quantization error defined in Eq. \ref{eq:q_error} for general distributions, and then present its concrete form in the case of sub-Gaussian distributions, allowing us to draw practical insights.
-The class of sub-Gaussian distributions is broad; in particular, any centered random variable with bounded support is sub-Gaussian \cite{vershynin2018high}.
-As our interest lies in extreme-value behavior, sub-Gaussian distributions are well suited due to their Gaussian-dominated tails.
+We first derive an upper bound for the quantization error defined in Eq. \ref{eq:q_error} for general distributions, and then present its concrete form in the case of $\psi_{\alpha}$ distributions , allowing us to draw practical insights.
+The class of $\psi_{\alpha}$ distributions is broad and generalized, encompassing both sub-Gaussian and sub-Exponential distributions; in particular, any centered random variable with bounded support is sub-Gaussian \cite{vershynin2018high}.

+As our interest lies in extreme-value behavior, $\psi_{\alpha}$ distributions are well suited due to their Gaussian-dominated tails.

 \begin{theorem}[MX Quantization Error] Assume that $\x$ is a continuous random vector, $\matsym{T}$ is an affine transformation and $Q$ is the quantization of MX as defined in Eq. \eqref{eq:q_mx}.
 Then, under regularity assumptions on $\x$,